 FANTA’s technical assistance to Zambia included:

 - Supporting the integration of NACS into health service delivery in 27 health care facilities in Kitwe District

 - Training and supporting community NACS volunteers in Kitwe District to improve nutrition counseling and adherence to antiretroviral therapy (ART) with a focus on client self-management

 - Evaluating the contribution of NACS to improved ART adherence and retention

-- Supporting updates of the national Guidelines for Nutrition Care and Support of People Living with HIV and NACS training materials and job aids for facility-based health care providers and community volunteers
+- Supporting updates of the national Guidelines for Nutrition Care and Support of People Living with HIV and NACS job aids and training materials for facility-based health care providers, as well as training materials for community volunteers

-- Working with the ASSIST Project to implement a NACS quality improvement process
+- Working with ASSIST to implement a NACS quality improvement process

-- Working with the LIFT Project to map community support services in health facility catchment areas and strengthen referral links between facility-based NACS and community services
+- Working with LIFT to map community support services in health facility catchment areas and strengthen referral links between facility-based NACS and community services

 FANTA’s activities in Zambia, results, lessons learned, and recommendations are detailed in a final report covering the 2013 – 2017 period.